FAQ

 We do not expect candidates to have a developed research topic.
 The statement of interest will be an opportunity for candidates to share the ideas and values propelling their work and how they are engaging with the critical discourse on cities.

-Application materials will be kept confidential and used for jury review only.
+Application materials will be kept confidential and used for the selection committee review only.

 Yes.
 New City Critics seeks to encourage a more expansive conversation on the future of cities.
 We are open to and excited to work with participants on a wide range of topics relevant to urban design and development and not currently found in mainstream discourse.

 “Published” work refers to writings made available to a larger audience through formal channels, such as print or online platforms.
 This includes articles, essays, or papers that have appeared in newspapers, magazines, journals, books, or recognized online platforms or blogs.
-Self-published work, such as personal blogs or newsletters, can also be considered if produced with an audience in mind and reflects the author’s critical engagement with urbanism or related topics.
+Self-published work, such as personal blogs, curated social media, or newsletters, can also be considered if produced with an audience in mind and reflects the author’s critical engagement with urbanism or related topics.

 You will have two opportunities to share your work in the application.
 The required writing sample submission can include images but will be evaluated in terms of writing and storytelling.
 You can use the optional additional work sample to share a project in a different medium.

-- Should the writing samples have to do with NYC and/or design and the built environment?
+Should the writing samples have to do with NYC and/or design and the built

 Writing samples do not need to focus on New York City or the built environment.
 However, we expect candidates’ Statements of Interest to respond to writings on New York City’s built environment or cities in general.